 Released by HP:

-The HP Photosmart 8450 will be available from November 2004 at a recommended street price of Ł299.
+The HP Deskjet 6540 Colour Inkjet Printer is available from September 2004 at a recommended street price of £129 (actual prices may vary).